pragma-org/amaru-treasury/docs/traps.md

 - Ensure proper lifecycle of the tracking NFT:
   - trap the token at the script's address when minting;
   - verify the integrity of the datum when minting;
-  - allow burning when authorized.
+  - allow burning when authorized and after the agreen-upon expiration date.

 > [!NOTE]
 >